-Roger Burgess – Vice Chair of Governors
+Roger Burgess – Chair of Governors

-My roles on the governing body incorporate being Vice Chair of Governors, Chair of the Student Committee, member of the Finance and Resources Committee, with overall responsibility for health and safety for the school and also the link governor for teaching and learning.
+My roles on the governing body incorporate being Chair of Governors, Chair of the Student Committee, member of the Finance and Resources Committee, with overall responsibility for health and safety for the school and also the link governor for teaching and learning.

 I Originally worked in the transport industry.
 In Sept 91 I started at Aldi as transport manager, taking a key role in a multi-million pound operation.
 After five years I moved to start my own transport agency, supplying drives, warehouse staff and office staff to the industry.
 This I did for almost 9 years before retiring.

 One of my daughters attended Elton and then went on to College and University, and is now a social worker at Bolton Social Services.
 My wife and I are foster carers for Bury social services.
 Over the past thirty-one years we have cared for over eighty children with numerous challenges and gained a great deal of skills to help these children.
 I am actively involved in the training of new carers for Bury and I also sit on the Bolton social services panel and have done for nine years.